luco17/personalSite/src/content/books/poorCharliesAlamanac.md

 4. Repeated many, many times and borrowed from Jacobi: "Invert, always invert."

-5. Charlie's son dies when Charlie is 29: "A friend remebers that Charlie would visit his dying son in the hospital and then walk the streets of Pasadena crying."
+5. Charlie's son dies when Charlie is 29: "A friend remembers that Charlie would visit his dying son in the hospital and then walk the streets of Pasadena crying."
 Having a kid now, I can't imagine how awful it must have been and am amazed at those who get through the grief of losing a child.

 6. "Father’s ability to Chinese wall off the most intrusive distractions from whatever mental task he was engaged in... accounts as much as anything for his success."